-- · All infrastructure is in and functioning according to the design. - · All temporary controls have been removed (unless special exception is granted) - · All ponds are in their permanent state which includes being stabilized, sediment removed, skimmers and baffles removed, and forebay removed and restored. - DHEC standard for minimum stabilization has been achieved - Etc. (remainder on certification) - Include all signed certifications
+- All infrastructure is in and functioning according to the design. - All temporary controls have been removed (unless special exception is granted) - All ponds are in there permanent state which includes being stabilized, sediment removed, skimmers and baffles removed, and forebay removed and restored. - Etc. (remainder on certification)